 - Currency forward contracts represent commitments to purchase/sell foreign and local currencies, including in unexecuted portion of spot transactions - Credit risk at the Bank is considered low.
 Future interest rate agreements represent future exchange rate contracts negotiated on a case-by-case basis.
 These contracts require financial settlements of any differences in contractual interest rates and prevailing market interest rates on future dates based on contractual amount/nominal value agreed on - Currency and/or interest swap contracts represent the commitments to exchange a group of cash flows with another.
 These contracts' result is the exchange of currencies or interest rates (ie fixed rate for floating rate) or both (ie cross-currency interest rate swaps).
 No exchange of principal takes place except for certain currency swaps.
 The Bank's credit risk represents the potential cost to replace the swap contracts if counterparties fail to fulfil their obligation.
 This risk is monitored on an ongoing basis by comparing current fair value and contractual amount.
 To control an existing credit risk, the Bank assesses counterparties using the same techniques as for its lending activities - The buyer (issuer) give to seller (holders) a right, not an obligation, to buy (buy option) or to sell (sell option) at a certain date or within a certain period of time by certain amount denominated in foreign currency or a financial instrument with prior agreed price.
 The buyer receives, in return, a commission against the burden of risk he took on option contracts that are either traded in the market or negotiable between the Bank and one of its customers.
-The Bank is exposed to credit risk for the purchased options' contracts only and to the extent of its book value which represent its fair value - The notional amounts of certain types of financial instrument are used as a basis for comparison purpose, with financial instruments recognised on the balance sheet but do not necessarily indicate the amounts of future cash flows or the current fair value of the instruments, and therefore, does not indicate the Bank's exposure to credit or price risks - The derivative instruments become favourable (assets) or unfavourable (liabilities) as a result of fluctuations in the market interest rates or foreign exchange rates related to them.
-The aggregate contractual or notional amount of the existing financial derivative instruments, the duration to which instruments are favourable or unfavourable, and the aggregate fair value of financial assets and liabilities derivatives can fluctuate significantly from time to time - The table below represents the fair value of financial derivatives existing at the balance sheet date:
+The Bank is exposed to credit risk for the purchased options' contracts only and to the extent of its book value which represent its fair value - The notional amounts of certain types of financial instrument are used as a basis for comparison purpose, with financial instruments recognised on the balance sheet but do not necessarily indicate the amounts of future cash flows or the current fair value of the instruments, and therefore, does not indicate the Bank's exposure to credit or price risks

+The derivative instruments become favourable (assets) or unfavourable (liabilities) as a result of fluctuations in the market interest rates or foreign exchange rates related to them.
+The aggregate contractual or notional amount of the existing financial derivative instruments, the duration to which instruments are favourable or unfavourable, and the aggregate fair value of financial assets and liabilities derivatives can fluctuate significantly from time to time

+The table below represents the fair value of financial derivatives existing at the balance sheet date:

-Contract/notional amount Assets Contract/notional amount Liabilities Assets Liabilities Derivatives held for trading Foreign currency derivatives Currency Options 2,040,294 (2,040,294) 20,343 (20,343) Currency forward contracts 1,073,634 (1,073,634) 288,677 (180,635) Total assets (liabilities) of derivatives held for trading 309,020 (200,978)
+31 December 2023 Contract amount /notional Assets Contract amount /notional Liabilities Assets Liabilities EGP'000 EGP'000 EGP'000 EGP'000 Derivatives held for trading Foreign currency derivatives Currency Options 4,096,425 (4,096,425) 31,628 (31,627) Currency forward contracts 666,430 (666,430) 9,321 (154,016) Total assets (liabilities) of derivatives held for trading 40,949 (185,643)

-Contract/notional amount Assets Contract/notional amount Liabilities Assets Liabilities Derivatives held for trading Foreign currency derivatives Currency Options 137,102 (137,102) 2,051 (2,051) Currency forward contracts 3,635,863 (3,635,863) 187,234 (265,140) Total assets (liabilities) of derivatives held for trading 189,285 (267,191)
+31 December 2022 Contract amount/notional Assets Contract amount/notional Liabilities Assets Liabilities EGP'000 EGP'000 EGP'000 EGP'000 Derivatives held for trading Foreign currency derivatives Currency Options 2,040,294 (2,040,294) 20,343 (20,343) Currency forward contracts 1,073,634 (1,073,634) 288,677 (180,635) Total assets (liabilities) of derivatives held for trading 309,020 (200,978)